nexendrie/testbench/readme.md

 Simple test bench for Nette Framework projects
 ----------------------------------------------

 Write integration tests as simple as possible.
 This project helps you to write tests very quickly.
 DRY!
 The main goal of this project is to make testing very simple for everyone and help with the difficult start.

 You can find few examples in this readme or take a look to the `tests` folder in this project.

 Installation
 ------------

 ```bash
 $ composer require nexendrie/testbench
 ```

 Testbench itself doesn't need database.
-But if you want to use `Testbench\TDoctrine` or `Testbench\TNetteDatabase` trait you have to setup database for the first connection.
+But if you want to use `Testbench\TDoctrine` or `Testbench\TNetteDatabase` trait you have to set up database for the first connection.
 You should use standard database configuration - nothing special.
 You can see example in `tests/tests.local.neon.dist` file.
 Empty database is good enough for Testbench.
 Supported databases are:

 - Doctrine 2
 - Nette\Database